sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

         The `Dockerfile` would look like:

         ```dockerfile
-        FROM python:3.9.15
+        FROM r-base:4.2.3

-        LABEL org.opencontainers.image.created="2022-04-12" \
+        LABEL org.opencontainers.image.created="2023-04-12" \
             org.opencontainers.image.authors="Geert van Geest" \
-            org.opencontainers.image.description="Great container for getting all dates in a week! \
-            You will never use a calender again"
+            org.opencontainers.image.description="Container to search ensembl datasets with biomart"

+        RUN apt-get update
-        RUN pip install pandas
+        RUN apt-get install -y \
+            r-cran-optparse \
+            r-bioc-biomart

         WORKDIR /opt

-        COPY daterange.py .
+        COPY search_biomart_datasets.R .

         ENV PATH=/opt:$PATH

         # note that if you want to be able to combine the two
         # both ENTRYPOINT and CMD need to written in the exec form
-        ENTRYPOINT ["daterange.py"]
+        ENTRYPOINT ["search_biomart_datasets.R"]

         # default option (if positional arguments are not specified)
-        CMD ["--date", "20220226"]
+        CMD ["--pattern", "mouse"]

         ```

         The `Config` record in the output of `docker inspect` was updated with:

-        ```
+        ```yaml
          "Labels": {
                 "org.opencontainers.image.authors": "Geert van Geest",
-                    "org.opencontainers.image.created": "2022-04-12",
+                "org.opencontainers.image.created": "2023-04-12",
-                    "org.opencontainers.image.description": "Great container for getting all dates in a week!
-You will never use a calender again"
+                "org.opencontainers.image.description": "Container to search ensembl datasets with biomart",
+                "org.opencontainers.image.licenses": "GPL-2.0-or-later",
+                "org.opencontainers.image.source": "https://github.com/rocker-org/rocker",
+                "org.opencontainers.image.vendor": "Rocker Project"
             }
         ```

     ### Building an image with a browser interface

-    In this exercise, we will use the same base image (`python:3.9.15`), but instead of installing `pandas`, we will install `jupyterlab`.
-[JupyterLab](https://jupyter.org/) is a nice browser interface that you can use for a.o. programming in python.
-With the image we are creating we will be able to run jupyter lab inside a container.
+    In this exercise, we will use a different base image (`rocker/rstudio:4`), and we'll install the same packages.
+[Rstudio server](https://posit.co/download/rstudio-server/) is a nice browser interface that you can use for a.o. programming in R. With the image we are creating we will be able to run Rstudio server inside a container.
 Check out the `Dockerfile`:

     ```dockerfile
-    FROM python:3.9.15
+    FROM rocker/rstudio:4

-    RUN pip install jupyterlab

-    CMD jupyter lab --ip=0.0.0.0 --port=8888 --allow-root
+    RUN apt-get update && \
+        apt-get install -y libz-dev

+    RUN install2.r \
+        optparse \
+        BiocManager

+    RUN R -q -e 'BiocManager::install("biomaRt")'
     ```

-    This will create an image from the existing `python` image.
-It will also install `jupyterlab` with `pip`.
-As a default command it starts a jupyter notebook at port 8888.

-    !!! note "Ports"
-        We have specified here that jupyter lab should use port 8888.
-However, this **inside** the container.
-We can not connect to it yet with our browser.
+    This will create an image from the existing `rstudio` image.
+It will also install `libz-dev` with `apt-get`, `BiocManager` with `install2.r` and `biomaRt` with an R command.
+Despiste we're installing the same packages, the installation steps need to be different from the `r-base` image.
+This is because in the `rocker/rstudio` images R is installed from source, and therefore you can't install packages with `apt-get`.
+More information on how to install R packages in R containers in this [cheat sheet](https://raw.githubusercontent.com/sib-swiss/containers-introduction-training/main/r-docker-cheatsheet/r-docker-cheatsheet.pdf), or visit [rocker-project.org](https://rocker-project.org/).

     **Exercise:** Build an image based on this `Dockerfile` and give it a meaningful name.

     ??? done "Answer"
         === "x86_64 / AMD64"
             ```sh
-            docker build -t jupyter-lab .
+            docker build -t rstudio-server .
             ```
         === "ARM64 (MacOS M1 chip)"
             ```sh
-            docker build --platform amd64 -t jupyter-lab .
+            docker build --platform amd64 -t rstudio-server .
             ```

     You can now run a container from the image.
-However, you will have to tell docker where to publish port 8888 from the docker container with `-p [HOSTPORT:CONTAINERPORT]`.
+However, you will have to tell docker where to publish port 8787 from the docker container with `-p [HOSTPORT:CONTAINERPORT]`.
 We choose to publish it to the same port number:

     ```sh
-    docker run --rm -it -p 8888:8888 jupyter-lab
+    docker run --rm -it -p 8787:8787 rstudio-server
     ```

     !!! note "Networking"
         More info on docker container networking [here](https://docs.docker.com/config/containers/container-networking/)

-    By running the above command, a container will be started exposing jupyterhub at port 8888 at localhost.
-You can approach the instance of jupyterhub by typing `localhost:8888` in your browser.
-You will be asked for a token.
-You can find this token in the terminal from which you have started the container.
+    By running the above command, a container will be started exposing rstudio server at port 8787 at localhost.
+You can approach the instance of jupyterhub by typing `localhost:8787` in your browser.
+You will be asked for a password.
+You can find this password in the terminal from which you have started the container.

     We can make this even more interesting by mounting a local directory to the container running the jupyter-lab image: